VLC media player: Bindings

-Browser plugins

-On Windows, Linux, macOS, and some other Unix-like platforms, VLC provides an NPAPI plugin, which enables users to view QuickTime, Windows Media, MP3, and Ogg files embedded in websites without using additional software.
-It supports many web browsers including Firefox, Mozilla Application Suite, and other Netscape plug-in based browsers; Safari, Chrome, and other WebKit based browsers; and Opera.
-Google used this plugin to build the Google Video Player web browser plugin before switching to use Adobe Flash.

-Starting with version 0.8.2, VLC also provides an ActiveX plugin, which lets people view QuickTime (MOV), Windows Media, MP3, and Ogg files embedded in websites when using Internet Explorer.

 Applications that use libVLC

 VLC can handle some incomplete files and in some cases can be used to preview files being downloaded.
 Several programs make use of this, including eMule and KCeasy.
 The free/open-source Internet television application Miro also uses VLC code.
 HandBrake, an open-source video encoder, used to load libdvdcss from VLC Media Player.
 Easy Subtitles Synchronizer, a freeware subtitle editing program for Windows, uses VLC to preview the video with the edited subtitles.

 Format support

 Input formats

 VLC can read many formats, depending on the operating system it is running on, including: